How to export Zendesk data to Excel or Power BI: A complete guide

 An alternative to exporting Zendesk data

-Get automated insights without the spreadsheets
+Get automated insights to complement your spreadsheets

 Turn your data into an AI agent